btmartin721/SNPio/snpio/docs/source/getting_started.rst

       "N": [0.0, 0.0, 0.0, 0.0],
   }

 ``genotypes_int``: Encodes genotype data into integer encoding, where each possible biallelic IUPAC genotype is represented by an integer as follows: as follows: ``A=0, T=1, G=2, C=3, W=4, R=5, M=6, K=7, Y=8, S=9, N=-9``.
+Missing values are represented as -9.

 ``genotypes_012``: Encodes genotype data into 0-1-2 encoding, where 0 represents the homozygous reference genotype, 1 represents the heterozygous genotype, and 2 represents the homozygous alternate genotype.
+Missing values are represented as -9.

 Example Usage: